 - 1 tablespoon peppercorns

 - 200ml melted and skimmed unsalted butter

-- Toast your English muffins and keep warn under a cloth until ready to plate.
+Toast your English muffins and keep them warm under a cloth until ready to plate.